 This benchmark analysis shows that serving HTTP requests with fibers rather than threads also has the benefit of significantly increasing a server’s capacity and makes it much more resilient.
 As for the client side, an upcoming post will discuss the benefits of fibers through a comparative load test.
 Profiling the concurrency-intensive Spaceships Demo has revealed an overall Quasar overhead around 2%.
 Quasar itself includes some JMH benchmarks you can examine and run.

 Our experience is that Quasar fibers work very well in many concrete situations: they allow you to write straightforward fiber-blocking code, yet at the same time develop highly (and finely) concurrent systems that simply couldn’t run on bulky OS threads.
 The overhead of fibers is higher but still very low even when compared to async and monadic APIs, which have the disadvantage of introducing a cumbersome, infectious programming style and don’t interoperate with imperative control flow constructs built into a language.

 No, as we have seen fibers are real threads: namely a continuation plus a scheduler.
 Generators and async/awaits are implemented with continuations (often a more limited form of continuation called stackless, which can only capture a single stack frame), but those continuations don’t have a scheduler, and are therefore not threads.

-If you’re interested in continuations this recorded session from 2015’s Curry On and the subsequent blog post will give you a lot more insight.
 I hope this deep-dive into fibers and threads has dissipated some doubts.
 I’ll look forward to feedback and questions!
 Ping me on twitter: @ftudone and I’ll try my best to respond swiftly.